Photographic film

 In black-and-white photographic film, there is usually one layer of silver halide crystals.
-When the exposed silver halide grains are developed, the silver halide crystals are converted to metallic silver, which blocks light and appears as the black part of the film negative.
+When the exposed silver halide grains are developed, the crystals are converted to metallic silver, which blocks light and appears as the black part of the film negative.
 Color film has at least three sensitive layers, incorporating different combinations of sensitizing dyes.
-Typically the blue-sensitive layer is on top, followed by a yellow filter layer to stop any remaining blue light from affecting the layers below.
+Typically, the blue-sensitive layer is on top, followed by a yellow filter layer to stop any remaining blue light from affecting the layers below.
 Next comes a green-and-blue sensitive layer, and a red-and-blue sensitive layer, which record the green and red images respectively.
 During development, the exposed silver halide crystals are converted to metallic silver, just as with black-and-white film.
 But in a color film, the by-products of the development reaction simultaneously combine with chemicals known as color couplers that are included either in the film itself or in the developer solution to form colored dyes.
 Because the by-products are created in direct proportion to the amount of exposure and development, the dye clouds formed are also in proportion to the exposure and development.
 Following development, the silver is converted back to silver halide crystals in the bleach step.
 It is removed from the film during the process of fixing the image on the film with a solution of ammonium thiosulfate or sodium thiosulfate (hypo or fixer).
 Fixing leaves behind only the formed color dyes, which combine to make up the colored visible image.
 Later color films, like Kodacolor II, have as many as 12 emulsion layers, with upwards of 20 different chemicals in each layer.

 Photographic film and film stock tend to be similar in composition and speed, but often not in other parameters such as frame size and length.
 Silver halide photographic paper is also similar to photographic film.

 Before the emergence of digital photography, photographs on film had to be developed to produce negatives or projectable slides, and negatives had to be printed as positive images, usually in enlarged form.
 This was usually done by photographic laboratories, but many amateurs did their own processing.